 Returning from Leave of Absence/Readmission to UCLA: Submit a completed I-20 Request form, copy of your passport photo page and proof of funding do cover 1 year of tuition and living expenses to DCISS.

-Your new I-20 will be ready for pick up 5 business days after the date your I-20 Extension Request was accepted.
+For your new I-20 shipping, please submit a completed F-1 Document Shipping Request Form with your I-20 Request.
+Your new I-20 will be shipped to your address 15 business days after the date your I-20 Request was accepted.

 If you have been admitted to an F-1 program at another U.S. institution that will begin within 5 months of your last date of enrollment at UCLA or your last date of OPT employment, you must request a SEVIS Transfer Out from DCISS to transfer your SEVIS record to your new institution so they can issue you a new I-20.
 To request a SEVIS Transfer Out: